Skip to main content

 How it works:

-4. If invalid or missing, throws UnauthorizedException
+4. If invalid or missing, throws UnauthorizedException (the frontend then redirects to /login)

 Usage: Applied to controllers/endpoints with @UseGuards(AuthGuard).